GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==

+= 0.0.113 =
+* Restore the graduate profile tab color treatment while keeping the WooCommerce navigation layout.
+* Bump version to 0.0.113.

+= 0.0.112 =
+* Match the graduate profile tab styling to the WooCommerce account navigation.
+* Bump version to 0.0.112.

 = 0.0.111 =
 * Require new profile photo uploads on front-end forms by switching the image field to the basic uploader.